pdimens/mimick/docs/simulation_process.md

 ### Step 5: Repeat until all schema read targets are met
 Once there are no more schema left to sample, simulation is done!

+### Step X: Convert and append reads
+A separate concurrent process converts the reads simulated from a molecule into the format specified by `--output-type` and writes the reads to final R1 and R2
+FASTQ files.